schlueter/pika-consumer/README.md

 # pika-consumer
 ##### Because there isn't one distributed with pika
 ---
 An easy to use pika consumer based on the example pika asynchronous consumer.
+It probably works with versions of python besides 3.6, but it hasn't been tested.

 ## Use